nils-hamel/spherical-camera/README.md

 ## Spherical Algorithm

-The algorithm is designed to take advantage of the spherical configuration of the camera, and more specifically of the absence of intrinsic parameters.
+The pose estimation algorithm specific to images captured using a spherical central camera is designed to take advantage of the configuration of the camera, and more specifically of the absence of intrinsic parameters.
 The absence of intrinsic parameters allows to simplify the pose estimation problem, reducing it to the simple estimation of one rotation matrix and one translation vector.

 Because the spherical camera is free of intrinsic parameters, the captures it produces can be identified to a simple projection on a unit sphere of the surrounding selected points.
 As for any pose estimation algorithm, _matched features_ are considered for the pose estimation between two spherical captures.
-A _matched feature_ is understood as a common scene point projected on the two unit spheres representing two camera captures.
-The input of the pose estimation algorithm is then a collection of points projected on the two unit spheres corresponding to the two cameras.
+The input of the pose estimation algorithm is then a collection of corresponding points projected on the two unit spheres associated to the two cameras.

 To estimate the pose between the two cameras, the algorithm uses an iterative application of the least-squares fitting of 3D point sets described in [4].
-The following assumption is made : the point depths being lost after projection on camera unit spheres, it is assumed that the structure of the projection is sufficient to compute a first approximation of the rotation and translation to match the two point sets.
+The following assumption is made : the point depths being lost after projection on camera unit spheres, it is assumed that the structure of the projections is sufficient to compute a first approximation of the rotation and translation to match the two point sets.
 With the knowledge of a first estimated rotation and translation, it is possible to correct the radii of the projections on the unit sphere through best intersection estimation between the _matched features_.
-In other words, the projections of the points are pushed away from the unit sphere to iteratively retrieve the depth information.
+In other words, the projections of the points are pushed away from the unit sphere along the iterations to retrieve the depth information.
 After each radii correction, a new rotation and translation is computed applying the [4] method.
 At the end of the iterations, the correct depth of the point is expected to be known, leading to a good estimation of the rotation and translation between the two cameras.
 The following images give an illustration of the situation at the last iteration of two theoretical cases :

 <br />
 <p align="center">